PE shadows

 HEALTH & PHYSICAL EDUCATION

 Thank you for taking an interest in the wellness of Houston County’s youngest citizens.
-The Houston County Board of Education supports healthy and active lifestyles for it students through the implementation of a comprehensive Health and Physical Education program in line with the Governor’s GA SHAPE initiative (see details below).
+The Houston County School District supports healthy and active lifestyles for it's students through the implementation of a comprehensive Health and Physical Education program in line with the Governor’s GA SHAPE initiative (see details below).
 The program fulfills compliance with State guidelines and provides opportunities for students to engage in fun and creative physical activities while at school.
 Studies continue to show that increased physical activity and healthy living can improve academic performance leading to higher achievement.

 Body Awareness and Safety, Abuse Prevention and Reporting, and Sex Education